King's University (Canada): Programs

-Students can enroll in over 650 courses across 37 disciplines.
+Students can enrol in over 650 courses across 37 disciplines.
 The King's University offers three-year and four-year bachelor's degrees in the arts, humanities, social sciences, natural sciences, and commerce, as well as a two-year Bachelor of Education after-degree.
 Prominent programs include the Environmental Studies program and the Politics-History-Economics (PHE) combined major.
 Currently, the university has over 900 students enrolled in Bachelor of Arts, Bachelor of Science, Bachelor of Music, Bachelor of Commerce and Bachelor of Education programs.
 The King's University accepts academically qualified students of all faiths into its programs.